shdkej/shdkej.github.io/content/Linux.md

 #### kubuntu korean setting
 - kubuntu default korean failed
  - this layout is not korean
 - fcfix failed
 - uim byeoru success
  - `sudo apt-get install uim uim-byeoru`
-  - language settings -> uim
-  - execute uim > set default, remove global option, set byeoru on/off to hangul

 ## Linux distro
 - base ubuntu, but it is no beauty -> kubuntu, but it is no light-weight -> mx-linux
 - mx linux is not user-friendly, back to the ubuntu

-#### distros
-mx linux
-deepin
-chrome
-backslash

 #### linux set environment problem
 - vim 8.1 >